rachmann/m-record/README.md

 ### Summary

-After 10 hours of recording at 80 WPM, the keystroke log will use approximately **18–20 MB** of memory.
+After 10 hours of recording at 80 WPM, the keystroke log will use approximately **18–20 MB** of disk space.
-This is well within the capabilities of modern systems.
-For longer sessions or higher rates, I might consider periodically saving the log to disk.
+This is well within the capabilities of modern systems, but good to know if you point to an S3 bucket or similar

+Mouse clicks may add 10% to the overall data requirements.
+Screen Captures are dependent on the number of screens and settings used.